TNH Scholar Prompt System¶

 This document describes the TNH Scholar Prompt System (formerly called patterns).
 The system allows for template-based prompting of AI interactions, with version control and concurrent access management.

-It is designed to interface with tnh-fab a multi-command text processing tool.
+It is designed to interface with tnh-gen, the unified CLI for prompt-driven text processing.

 Additional tools which use prompts may be developed for the project.